Dao De Jing – Chapter 46

 When the Dao prevails in the world, they send back their swift horses to (draw) the dung-carts.
 When the Dao is disregarded in the world, the war-horses breed in the border lands.

-There is no guilt greater than to sanction ambition; no calamity greater than to be discontented with one’s lot; no fault greater than the wish to be getting.
+There is no guilt greater than being desirable to others; no calamity greater than to be discontented with one’s lot; no fault greater than the wish to be getting.
 Therefore the sufficiency of contentment is an enduring and unchanging sufficiency.

 Warhorses retire to fertilize farmland, symbolizing peace and productive resource allocation;Even pregnant horses are forced into battle, with foals born on war-torn frontiers, reflecting societal collapse and resource exploitation.